A Review of the Top Five Crowdfunding Blogs

 The following two resources aren’t blogs, but their community forums can be useful if you search for helpful threads and ask specific questions.

 - Reddit’s crowdfunding forum: this forum allows people who are crowdfunding to communicate, share knowledge, ask questions, and get insight into how other people run their fundraisers.

 - Quora crowdfunding questions: Quora offers Q&A threads where novices can ask specific questions and people with experience can offer answers and insights.

 The more you know, the more you can do

 Anyone can start a crowdfunding fundraiser in seconds, but it helps to have some guidance.
 Crowdfunding keeps evolving, so there’s a lot to be gained from staying abreast of the latest information.

 To keep up on new posts from GoFundMe, follow our blog.
 And if you’re looking to start crowdfunding for a personal or charitable cause, start a new fundraiser on GoFundMe today.
-GoFundMe has a 0% platform fee, and you can start withdrawing funds as soon as you begin receiving donations.
+GoFundMe has a 0% platform fee for organizers, and you can start withdrawing funds as soon as you begin receiving donations.